RedNicStone/loadstone/README.md

 **Loadstone** addresses these issues by allowing **user-defined callbacks** for library and symbol resolution.
 This enables structured, controlled plugin ecosystems where complex dependencies can be resolved easily and safely.

----

 ### 2. Cross-Platform ELF Binaries

 Unlike `glibc` or `musl`, **Loadstone** is not bound to Unix platforms.
-Windows support is actively being developed, with future expansion to embedded platforms in mind.
+Windows is supported, with future expansion to embedded platforms in mind.

-By abstracting platform-specific functions into optional modules, the **same ELF binary** can be loaded across multiple systems (as long as the architecture and ABI matches).
+By abstracting platform-specific functions into optional modules, the **same ELF binary** can be loaded across multiple systems (as long as the architecture and ABI match).
 This dramatically simplifies distribution—one binary per architecture, regardless of operating system.

----
+Additionally, support for [FatELF](https://icculus.org/fatelf/) is being looked into, which would allow the same binary to be loaded on multiple architectures.

 ### 3. Secure, Out-of-Process Library Virtualization